ddterm/gnome-shell-extension-ddterm/docs/Test.md

 in the build directory will run some basic tests (if necessary dependencies are installed and detected by `meson` correctly).

 `tox` allows more flexibility and more thorough testing.
+To see all available `tox` commands/environments, run `tox list`.

 ## System requirements